Skip to main content

 Risks Opportunities

-• If we are unable to respect the basic human rights of all officers and employees, prevent harassment, and provide a comfortable working environment, employee engagement may decline.
+• If respect for the fundamental human rights of all officers and employees, the prevention of harassment, and the establishment of a comfortable working environment are insufficient, employee engagement may decline.

 • If our suppliers and business partners fail to comply with our Human Rights Policy and Procurement Guidelines, which call for them to refrain from unfair labor practices, there is a possibility that reputational risks may arise.